lemelon/cozysdk-client/api.md

 }
 ```

-'description' is going to be showned when a user installs your application.
-So I advise you to be persuasive and explain why it needs to access your 'Contact' data.
+`description` is going to be showned when a user installs your application.
+So I advise you to be persuasive and explain why it needs to access your `Contact` data.

 This is just an example but if you want to work with Emails for example, you'll just need to add "Message" as a cozy-permission and name it as a docType in the define function.

 Also, in cozy, if the data-system doesn't recognize a docType name, it will create a new one and you'll be able to interact with it.

-#### What are 'attributes'?
+#### What are `attributes`?

-Attributes are the json object with the new added fields.
+`attributes` are the json object with the new added fields.
 So for example if I want to add a user contact with bob as a name, I need to add a json object as an attribute as followed:

 ```json
 {"n": "bob"}